Education (ED) Courses

 ED 443 Learning Environments (3) Theory and practice for creating and sustaining a culture of connection and belonging in a learning environment grounded in Nā Hopena A’o (HĀ).
 Pre: GPA of 2.5, junior standing, or instructor consent.

-ED 444 Place-Based SEL (3) First part of a two-course sequence on Place-based Social- Emotional Learning (PBSEL).
-Utilizing project-based authentic learning opportunities, students will gain a greater understanding of PBSEL and valuable skills they can use to support schools and community organizations on Hawai’i Island.
+ED 444 Place-Based Soc-Emotion Learn (3) Utilizing project-based authentic learning opportunities, students will gain a greater understanding of Place-Based Social-Emotional Learning (PBSEL) and valuable skills they can use to support schools and community organizations on Hawaiʻi Island.
 Recommended: ED 350 or PSY 320.

-ED 445 Community-Based Research (3) Second part of a two-course sequence on place-based social emotional learning (PBSEL).
-Students will learn about community-based action research by conducting a study at their internship site that supports schools and community organizations on Hawai’i Island.
-Pre: ED 444 or instructor consent.
+ED 445 Community-Based Research (3) Students will learn about community-based action research by conducting a study at their internship site that supports schools and community organizations on Hawai’i Island.

-ED 447 Robotics in K-12 Schools (3) provides hands on experience with the tools and techniques used to teach robotics and computer programming in K-12 learning environments.
+ED 447 Comp Tech & Robotics K-12 Sch (3) provides hands on experience with the tools and techniques used to teach robotics and computer programming in K-12 learning environments.
 There are no prerequisites for this course.

 ED 448 Qualitative Research (3) Introduction to several traditions of qualitative inquiry.
 Students are guided (mentored) through experiences where they design, conduct, analyze, and write-up small-scale qualitative studies in educational settings.